Nash Motors: Introduction of the Nash Airflyte

 The Nash-Kelvinator Corporation entered the post-war era with the intention of differentiating itself through engineering and design.
 The first step was the introduction of the advanced 1949 Nash Airflyte, the first all-new design from the company after World War II.
 Under Nash's vice president of engineering, Nils Erik Wahlberg, the Airflyte models featured a distinctive, aerodynamic body—developed through wind tunnel testing.
-Their smooth, pontoon-like body was unique with enclosed the front fenders, a styling choice conceived both for drag reduction and to enhance the rigidity of Nash's unibody construction.
+Their smooth, pontoon-like body was unique with enclosed front fenders, a styling choice conceived both for drag reduction and to enhance the rigidity of Nash's unibody construction.
 This was a "radically aerodynamic" format, inspired by sketches prepared for Nash in 1943 by independent designers Ted Pietsch and Bob Koto.
 The distinctive appearance is often characterized to that of an inverted bathtub.
 The radical rounded and smooth design offered class-leading interior room, despite being 6 in lower than predecessor models.
 The "cutting-edge aerodynamics" of the all-new Nash design were judged to be the most "alarming" in the industry since the Chrysler Airflow.
 The cars were assembled at Nash factories in Kenosha, Wisconsin, and in El Segundo, California.
 The El Segundo property was sold and has been re-purposed as the Boeing Satellite Development Center, immediately south of Los Angeles International Airport, on Nash Street.

 Nash's Airflyte models were notable for using a one-piece curved safety glass windshield and offering coil springs on all four wheels.
 Furthermore, in 1949, Nash pioneered automotive safety by becoming the first American car to offer seatbelts as a factory option.
 However, consumer demand was virtually nonexistent at the time, leading many buyers to have dealers remove them.
 There was "heated debate despite increasing scientific research" about their value and the option was "met with insurmountable sales resistance" with Nash reporting that after one year "only 1,000 had been used" by customers.

 Due to its enclosed front fenders, Nash automobiles had a larger turning radius than most other cars.
 The 600 models featured a 112 in wheelbase while the Ambassador models extended to 121 in.
 Both shared the same bodies.
 Coil springs were used on all four wheels.
 Both models offered Three trim lines: Super, Super Special, and the top-line Custom.
 Power was provided by an 82 hp, 176 cuin flathead I6 cylinder in the 600 and a 112 hp OHV, 234 cuin I6 in the Ambassador.

 The few changes for the 1950 Airflytes included a wider rear window, concealed fuel filler cap, and an enhanced dashboard.
 Ambassadors offered a GM Hydramatic automatic transmission option.
 The 600 models were renamed the "Statesman".
 A five-position "Airliner" reclining front passenger seatback was optional for both models.
 The stroke on the Statesman engine was increased by 1/4 in, resulting in 186 cuin and 85 hp.
 The Ambassador received a new cylinder head, which increased power to 115 hp.